Muscle Shoals Rhythm Section

 In 1969, the Swampers parted ways with Rick Hall and FAME Studios and founded their own competing business, the Muscle Shoals Sound Studios.
-They also copyrighted the name "The Muscle Shoals Rhythm Section".
-A third FAME rhythm section was formed consisting of Freeman Brown (drums), Jesse Boyce (bass), Junior Lowe (guitar), Clayton Ivey (keyboard) and a 4 man brass section.
+A third FAME rhythm section was formed consisting of Freeman Brown (drums), Jesse Boyce (bass), Junior Lowe (guitar), Clayton Ivey (keyboard) and a four man brass section.
 They were a blend of African American and white, and sometimes they were called FAME Gang.
-Both the original FAME group and the second group (Swampers) have been inducted into the Alabama Music Hall of Fame and into the Musicians Hall of Fame in 2008.
+Both the original FAME group and the second group (Swampers) were inducted into the Alabama Music Hall of Fame and into the Musicians Hall of Fame in 2008.

 History

 In 1958, Rick Hall, a local musician and songwriter in Florence, Alabama, befriended Tom Stafford, whose father owned a pharmacy in downtown Florence.
 Above the pharmacy, up some rickety stairs, Stafford had some recording gear.
 He had partnered with Rick Hall and Billy Sherrill to create "SPAR" (an acronym for Stafford Publishing And Recording).
 He asked some 16-year-old members of a local band, Norbert Putnam, David Briggs and Jerry Carrigan, to make some song demos.
 It was here that these young musicians were first exposed to creating original parts on new songs, and they became proficient at it.
 Also frequenting these rooms were future musical elites, such as Donnie Fritts, Spooner Oldham, Terry Thompson and Dan Penn.
 Stafford and Sherrill later terminated Hall from the partnership, and Hall's humiliation fueled him to attempt to outdo them as their competitor.